 Tin-Can Comms Are Hurting Workplace Communications

-You probably played the game of telephone as a kid or in a team-building offsite (remember those?).
-And it usually results in some hilarity or memorable misquotes from your friends or colleagues.
+You probably played the game of telephone as a kid or in a team-building offsite.
+And it usually results in some memorable misquotes.
 And that’s the idea of the game, right?
-The message you start with gets changed into something almost entirely unrecognizable once it gets to the final person.
+Once you get to the last person, the message you started with has been changed into something almost entirely unrecognizable.
 But, the truth is, this miscommunication phenomenon isn’t confined to this game.
 It’s playing out in your company right now.
 This game of telephone is really the Cascade of Communication—where you have to rely on passing workplace communications down through multiple levels just to reach your frontline teams.
-And we must focus on investing in better channels to improve workplace communications.
+And we must focus on investing in better channels to improve workplace comms.

 Here’s an example of how the Cascade of Communication is hurting the workplace.
 Think of your third shift workforce on the manufacturing line or your overnight critical care nurses in a hospital.
 They have their pre-shift meetings typically at midnight before they embark on a shift that can last anywhere from 8 to 12 hours.
 The critical information provided to the managers on that shift is often carried over from their supervisor, and the distribution of that message can vary in its effectiveness, validity, and completeness.
 This is where the message gets lost.
 And it’s no fault of the shift manager; most of the time, they are not trained communicators but, instead, are the most effective at running their manufacturing line or providing patient care.
 Expecting these workers to effectively receive, interpret, and communicate effectively to their team presents significant challenges.